-The health care agent who I named in my advance direct lve.
+The health care agent who I named in my advance directiv e.

->>0R<<
+>>0R<< ~

 This person:

 Name:

 Address:

 Telephone Number(s):(Home and Cell)

+(nome and cen)

-If I have written my wishes below, they should be followe should decide based on conversations we have had, my re values, my personality, and how I reacted to other people wishes about the disposition of my body and my funeral a eligious or other beliefs and es' funeral arrangements.
+If I have written my wishes below, they should be followed should decide based on conversations we have had, my revalues, my personality, and how I reacted to other peoples wishes about the disposition of my body and my funeral and an experience of the second s ligious or other beliefs and ' funeral arrangements.
 My

-PART IV: SIGNATURE AND WI By signing below, I indicate that I am emotionally and me entally competent to make this

-donation and that I understand the purpose and effect of this document.
+PART IV: SIGNATURE AND WIT By signing below, I indicate that I am emotionally and mer donation and that I understand the purpose and effect of the ntally competent to make this

 (Signature of Donor) (Date)

-The Donor signed or acknowledged signing the foregoing based upon personal observation, appears to be emotion make this donation. document in my presence and, ally and mentally competent to
+The Donor signed or acknowledged signing the foregoing based upon personal observation, appears to be emotionamake this donation. document in my presence and, lly and mentally competent to

 (Signature of Witness) (Date)

-Telephone Number(s):
+Telephone Number(s): -

 (Signature of Witness) (Date)

 Telephone Number(s): -